What causes ankle pain? 17 possible conditions

 - lose weight if you are overweight to reduce the stress on your ankles

-According to the University of Illinois, people with poor balance have more than twice as many ankle injuries as those with good balance.
+Poor balance is another well-established risk factor for ankle injury.
+A review from BioMed Research International details research from the last 30 years, which has found that people with poor balance may be two to four times as likely to experience ankle injuries compared to those with normal balance.
 Consider practicing some simple balancing exercises to improve your balance and prevent future ankle injuries.
 These can be as easy as standing on one leg without support.
-(UL)

 See a list of possible causes in order from the most common to the least.